 The ELI Ocean Program Gulf Team

 Jordan Diamond is a Staff Attorney and the Co-Director of the Ocean Program at ELI.
-Born and raised in a small coastal town in Northern California, Jordan currently lives in San Francisco, CA. She specializes in ocean and coastal management, and her recent research has spanned a variety of marine issues, from integrated ocean management to coastal habitat restoration at international, national, and state levels.
-She received a law degree from the University of California, Berkeley, and a BA in earth and environmental sciences from Wesleyan University.
+Born and raised in a small coastal town in Northern California, Jordan specializes in ocean and coastal management.
+Her recent research has spanned a variety of marine issues, from integrated ocean management to coastal habitat restoration at international, national, and state levels.
+In addition to her work at ELI, Jordan is also the Academic Coordinator for the Law of the Sea Institute at the University of California, Berkeley (UCB).
+She holds a law degree from UCB and a BA in earth and environmental sciences from Wesleyan University.

 Kathryn Mengerink is a Senior Attorney and the Co-Director of ELI’s Ocean Program.
 Growing up in East Texas gave her an appreciation of the Gulf and its challenges.
 At ELI, Kathryn’s work has recently focused on researching restoration settlements and expenditures; supporting the role of the Arctic people in regional ocean governance; and supporting the State of Hawaii’s development of a coral reef in-lieu fee mitigation program.
 In addition to her work at ELI, Kathryn teaches law and policy at Scripps Institution of Oceanography (SIO).
 She holds a PhD in marine biology from SIO, a law degree from the University of California, Berkeley, and a BS in zoology from Texas A&M University.